dankamongmen/notcurses/README.md

 * **Q:** Can I avoid manually exporting `COLORTERM=24bit` everywhere? **A:** Sure.
 Add `SendEnv COLORTERM` to `.ssh/config`, and `AcceptEnv COLORTERM` to `sshd_config` on the remote server.
 Yes, this will probably require root on the remote server.
 Don't blame me, man; I didn't do it.

 * **Q:** How about *arbitrary image manipulation here* functionality? **A:** I'm not going to beat ImageMagick et al. on image manipulation, but you can load an `ncvisual` from RGBA memory using `ncvisual_from_rgba()`.

+* **Q:** My program locks up when I run `notcurses_check_pixel_support()`. **A**: Detecting bitmap support requires interrogating the terminal.
+If the terminal doesn't reply to standard interrogations, send upstream a patch, or use a different terminal.
+Generally, only old and unsupported terminal emulators exhibit this behavior.

 ## Useful links